Superar/POCA/Codebook/autonomous-generation.md

 ### Close but No

-* When there is a unique expected output/solution → [Artifact Manipulation](artifact-manipulation.md "mention")
+* When there is a unique expected output/solution → [🔧 Artifact Manipulation](artifact-manipulation.md "mention")

 ### Examples